Back

 Ideally, your Token Generation Event occurs when your product is live on testnet at minimum.
 This gives potential token holders tangible understanding of token utility rather than speculative promises.

-Many successful projects wait even longer, launching tokens only after demonstrating sustained mainnet usage and community growth.
+Key fact: Many successful projects wait even longer, launching tokens only after demonstrating sustained mainnet usage and community growth.
 This creates genuine demand rather than speculative trading.

-Building in Public for Trust
+Why Does Building in Public Create Trust?

 Transparency drives the most effective Web3 go-to-market strategy.
 The crypto community values openness and punishes opacity.
 Building in public creates trust, generates feedback, and holds teams accountable to their commitments.